shreyagu/Object_Detection_SSD/README.md

 # Object Detection

-We present you the object detection code which can be applied to any pre-recorded video or can use the live camera.
+We present you the object detection code which can be applied to any pre-recorded video.
+The method relies on a single deep neural network to generate scores to detect the presence of each object and produce a bounding box for visual identification of the object.
+The bounding box is scaled according to the size of the object as it moves near or farther away from the camera.

 ## Team Info:
 ### Shreya Gupta